BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Chunyang Meng} received his master degree from Beijing University of Posts and Telecommunications, China, in 2020.
-He is now a Ph.D. student at School of Computer Science and Engineering with Sun Yat-Sen University, China.
-His current research areas include distributed system, services computing, and AI driven operations.
+\begin{IEEEbiography}[{ }]{Chunyang Meng} received his Ph.D. degree in computer science from the School of Computer Science, Sun Yat-sen University, China, in 2024.
+He is currently a postdoctoral researcher with the School of Computer Science, Chongqing University of Posts and Telecommunications, China.
+His current research areas include services computing and AI driven operations.
 He was a recipient of the ACM SIGSOFT Distinguished Paper Award at ASE 2023 and the Best Student Paper Award at ICWS 2022. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Haogang Tong} was born in 1995.
 He obtained his master's degree from Beijing University of Posts and Telecommunications in 2020.
 Currently, he is pursuing a Ph.D. degree at Sun Yat-sen University.
 He was a recipient of the ACM SIGSOFT Distinguished Paper Award.
-His research interests include microservices scheduling, edge computing, and the Internet of Things (IoT).
+His research interests include microservices scheduling, edge computing, and the Internet of Things (IoT). \end{IEEEbiography}